-FUNDING AREAS: Community benefit, children with special needs
+FUNDING AREAS: Community benefit, children with special needs, women and girls

 IP TAKE: Many issues are addressed through the community matching grants.
-But with your grant application, you must submit proof that you’ve applied for grants with at least two other organizations as well.
+But with a grant application, submit proof that you have applied for grants with at least two other organizations as well.

 PROFILE: Established in 1992, the Community Foundation for San Benito County (CFSBC) supports local ways to give.
 Grantmaking work began in 2000 and it now manages a wide collection of funds that serve the needs of San Benito County.
 Grantmaking interest areas include community benefit, children with special needs, and women and girls.

 Community impact grants are awarded to groups in the following fields: agricultural preservation, environment, arts and culture, community enhancement, economic development, education and youth, and health and social services.
 CFSBC also awards grants to children with special needs, and individuals can refer a child for grant consideration via online form.
 Children eligible for these awards must live in the county, have a critical or chronic illness, be under the age of 19, and meet other eligibility criteria.
 CFSBC grant opportunities exist within the Women’s Fund as well.
 Women’s Fund grants follow these interests: financial literacy for teens, poverty prevention, and domestic violence prevention.
 These grants must directly serve women and girls in San Benito County.
 Representative and top-earning grantees include San Benito Stage Company, which has received capacity building support, and the SBC Office of Education, which has received support for its Early Learning Equity and Access Initiative.

 Most recent grants have been between $5,000 and $20,000.
 View a list of past grantees here.
 As a community funder, grantmaking is focused on San Benito County.